 According to reports, the aggressive response to jaywalking was specifically prompted by three pedestrian deaths on the Upper West Side over a nine-day period.
 Police targeted jaywalkers in several areas, including the Upper West Side and Brooklyn.
 Not surprisingly, several summonses have been issued in the Upper West Side neighborhood where a nine-year-old boy was killed while walking in a crosswalk at a busy intersection last month.

-If you’ve received a traffic ticket for reckless driving or failure to yield in New York City, contact the experienced traffic defense lawyers at the Law Offices of Mark J. Sacco by calling 866-642-3807 for a free consultation about your case.
+If you’ve received a traffic ticket for reckless driving or failure to yield in New York City, contact the experienced traffic defense lawyers at the Law Offices of Sacco Tyner, PLLC by calling 866-642-3807 for a free consultation about your case.